Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Bow Fiddle Rock

-We both love the scenery, but Lars, particularly, is drawn to sea stacks and photogenic rock arches formed over millennia by the endless pounding of the waves.
+We both love the scenery, but Lars is particularly drawn to sea stacks and photogenic rock arches formed over millennia by the endless pounding of the waves.

 Needless to say, Bow Fiddle Rock had him enraptured.
 He was there for quite some time, taking photos from all angles, waiting for the waves to crash and the sun to peek out from behind the clouds to light up his subject just right.